chartsquared/C-2/README.md

     pip freeze > requirements.txt
     ```

+5. **API KEY**:

+    For the full functionality of this project, you might need to set up API keys for certain services.
+We use `OpenAI`, `Anthropic`, `Groq`, and `Deepinfra` API providers.

 ## ChartUIE

-The ChartUIE-8k (Chart User Instruction Emulator) data set can be found in the `ChartUIE_8k/UIE_data` folder.
-The dataset used to generate ChartUIE-8k is located in the `ChartUIE_8k/data` folder.
+The ChartUIE-8k (Chart User Instruction Emulator) data set can be found in the `ChartUIE_8K/UIE_data` folder.
+The dataset used to generate ChartUIE-8k is located in the `ChartUIE_8K/data` folder.
 It includes .csv and .json files from a range of categories, such as Business, Health, and more.
 The license for each data is attached as `{index}_info.yaml` for each data index.
 <!--
 ## ChartAgent